We’ll Help You Navigate NC Traffic Laws

 It's Easy to Forget to Renew Your Registration

-Every year, the DMV requires motorists to renew their motor vehicle and pay the applicable property tax.
-Prior to renewing, motorists must get a safety inspection and in certain counties an emission test too.
-Sometimes, without meaning to, we simply forget to get this done.
+Every year, the DMV requires motorists to renew their motor vehicles and pay the applicable property tax.
+Before renewing, motorists must get a safety inspection and an emission test in certain counties too.
+Sometimes, without meaning to, we forget to get this done.

 A police officer can issue a ticket for an expired registration.
 Settling an expired registration ticket requires a trip to the court house.
 Often, you can get the charge dismissed if you present proof that you have since renewed your registration.
 Failure to appear in court can lead to a failure to appear fee and driver license revocation.

 North Carolina’s DMV is digital.
 So, as soon as you renew your registration, the DMV updates your information.
 Even if you wait until the last minute to renew your registration, your car is safe to drive.

 Distracted Driving Can Lead to Running a Red Light or Stop Sign

 From time to time, many of us become distracted when driving.
 Perhaps something caught our eye, or maybe our kids were arguing in the back seat.
 Whatever the reason, you weren’t paying attention and drove through a red light.

 Running a red light or stop sign is the most common traffic violation.
 It involves proceeding through an intersection with a red light or failing to come to a complete stop at a designated road sign.

 Either of these scenarios counts as a moving violation.
 While a moving violation is a less serious offense than other traffic laws, it still can have serious implications.
 You could face points on your license and a fine.
 Moreover, your insurance company will assess points resulting in an insurance surcharge for up to 3 years.

 When you’re driving along and come to a stopped school bus, you must stop too.
 You can continue only if you’re in the opposite lane in a four-lane roadway with a median or turning lane.
 You must remain stopped while the mechanical arm is out and the lights are flashing.